n6il/toolshed-boisy/README.md

 $ make -C superdos
 ```

-Instead of lwtools the deprecated mamou can still be used (YMMV):
+Instead of LWTOOLS the deprecated mamou can still be used (YMMV):
 ```
 $ make -C dwdos AS="mamou -r -q"
 $ make -C hdbdos AS="mamou -r -q"
 ```

-Note that superdos still builds with mamou by default.
+Note that SuperDOS still builds with mamou by default.